CSP-B/OnTrack/Using OnTrack.md

 	2. bjoernercomplete_diagram file.

 A track plan can be constructed using the elements from the `palette window`.
-Some example files can also be copy/pasted from the Bjoerner_Complete.zip:
+Some example files can also be copy/pasted from:

 * Bjoerner_Generator/models/doublejunction.bjoernercomplete
 * Bjoerner_Generator/models/doublejunction.bjoernercomplete_diagram

 To generate the Control Table for the track plan, a wizard currently needs to be imported.
-Copy the following file from the *Bjoerner_Complete.zip* to the new project:
+Copy the following file from:

 `Bjoerner_Generator/Epsilon/Bjoerner_Complete_Wizards.ewl`

+To the new project.

 To register the wizard, select: